kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

 ```

 ## Detecting outliers
-We use principal component analysis to identify potential outlier samples:
+We can use principal component analysis to identify potential outlier samples:

 ```r
 #Make a matrix of flow data and perform PCA